Corporate-Owned Critical Illness Insurance in Alberta

 • You don't have surplus retained earnings or stable corporate cash flow to fund the premiums.
 If every dollar in the corporation is needed for operations, this isn't a fit.

-• You're not planning to keep the corporation for the long term.
+• You're not planning to keep the corporation long-term.
 The strategy needs a 15-25 year horizon to really work.
-If you're selling or winding up in 5 years, the math falls apart.
+Selling or winding up in 5 years, the math falls apart.

-• You're uncomfortable with anything that requires careful documentation or has the potential for CRA scrutiny.
+• You're uncomfortable with anything that requires careful documentation or has CRA-scrutiny potential.
 Some clients prefer the simplicity of personal ownership even at higher after-tax cost.
 That's a legitimate choice.

 • The product available to you doesn't have a strong ROP rider.
-Some critical illness products have weak ROP terms or none at all.
-Without a meaningful refund option, much of the appeal of this structure disappears.
+Some critical illness products have weak ROP terms or none.
+Without a meaningful refund option, much of the appeal disappears.

 The Product Side Matters Too

-Not all critical illness products work equally well for split-dollar arrangements.
+Not every critical illness product works equally well for split-dollar arrangements.
 Some insurers offer better ROP options.
 Some offer cleaner structuring.
-Some offer products with stronger condition definitions, longer benefit periods, or better partial-benefit lists.
+Some carry stronger condition definitions, longer benefit periods, or better partial-benefit lists.

-A note worth including here: certain insurers offer products with materially better policyholder features (better ROP terms, better condition definitions, better claim experience) but pay advisors meaningfully less commission than competing products.
-We use those products where they fit.
-Our job is to choose the right product for your situation.
+A note worth including: certain insurers offer products with materially better policyholder features (stronger ROP terms, better definitions, better claim experience) that pay advisors meaningfully less commission than competing products.
+As independent insurance advisors, we use those where they fit.
+The job is picking the right product for your situation.
 If you're working with an advisor who only ever recommends one company's products, ask why.

 Frequently Asked Questions